platformio/platformio-docs/migration.rst

 =========================

-Guidance on how to upgrade from :ref:`piocore` v3.x to v4.x with emphasis on major changes, what is new, and what is been removed.
+Guidance on how to upgrade from :ref:`piocore` v3.x to v4.x with emphasis on major changes, what is new, and what has been removed.

+Please read :ref:`PlatformIO 4.0 Release Notes <release_notes_4_0>` before.

 .. contents:: Contents
   :local: